expo/expo/docs/pages/tutorial/initialize-app.md

 <Terminal cmd={['$ npx create-expo-app -t expo-tutorial-template']} />

-The starter template you are downloading is an Expo project that comes with:
+The starter template we are downloading is an Expo project that comes with:

-- All dependencies pre-installed that you can use to build and run the app
+- All dependencies pre-installed that can be used to build and run the app
 - All the assets available in the **assets** directory
 - Splash screen and app icon already configured

 The starter template uses [`create-expo-app`](/workflow/glossary-of-terms/#create-expo-app).
-It is a command line tool that allows you to create a new React Native project with `expo` package installed.
-The template you are using for this tutorial is a special version created from the basic template that `create-expo-app` produces.
+It is a command line tool that allows creating a new React Native project with `expo` package installed.
+The template we are using for this tutorial is a special version created from the basic template that `create-expo-app` produces.

 ### Alternate: manually initialize with `create-expo-app`